 India Pale Ale differs from regular pale ales (which are golden coloured and mid-bodied beers) in that it tastes stronger and hoppier.
 North American India Pale Ale tends to be even stronger than the original British versions and has more of a citrus flavour.

 India Pale Ales were originally brewed in England, and sold to the British Colonists in India, along with the British soldiers in the 1800’s.
-The reason was that the hops used in beer help preserve it, which was important as it was a long haul from England to India.
+The reason was that the hops used in beer help preserve it, which was vital as it was a long haul from England to India.
 The Brits also found that fragrant and bitter hops found in the beer went fantastic with the herbal and spicy Indian cuisine.
 The hops in an IPA impart floral, grassy and herbal aromas which pair well with the Indian herbs and spices that the Indians were known to cook with.
-Meanwhile the carbonation in the beer cuts through the yogurt or cream bases used in a lot of Indian cooking.
-To this day, IPA still remains fantastic with Indian Cuisine.
-Whilst the British no longer seem to be brewing this version of Ale, it remains quite popular in North America.
+Meanwhile, the carbonation in the beer cuts through the yogurt or cream bases used in a lot of Indian cooking.
+To this day, IPA remains fantastic with Indian cuisine.
+While the British no longer seem to be brewing this version of Ale, it remains quite popular in North America.

-India Pale Ales also go fantastic with Cajun cuisine, where the lifting power of the carbonation can cut through the powerful flavours of these spices.
-In fact anything spicy, like Tex Mex Cuisine, Ethiopian dishes, or Chili is going to go well with this beer as the carbonation will cut right through those spices, while the hoppiness will complement the flavours found in those spices.
+India Pale Ales also go fantastic with Cajun cuisine, where the lifting power of the carbonation can cut through the dominant flavours of these spices.
+Anything spicy, like Tex Mex Cuisine, Ethiopian dishes, or Chili is going to go well with this beer as the carbonation will cut right through those spices, while the hoppiness will complement the flavours found in those spices.

 IPA Beer’s are great with standard pup fare like battered and deep fried Calamari, or nacho chips.
 The hops cut right through the grease.